Service sector business activity surges in NY region -NY Fed survey

-July 16 (Reuters) - Service sector businesses in the New York region saw a further surge in activity in early July, according to a survey Friday from the Federal Reserve Bank of New York, as the economy rebounds from the recession caused by the coronavirus pandemic.
+July 16 (Reuters) - Service sector businesses in the New York region saw a further surge in activity, according to a survey Friday from the Federal Reserve Bank of New York, as the economy rebounds from the recession caused by the coronavirus pandemic.

 The business activity index declined slightly to 41.7 in July but was still near last month’s record high, according to the survey of business leaders for service sector firms in New York, northern New Jersey, and southwestern Connecticut.